 Many businesses use contractors to provide flexibility to reduce the tax responsibilities (including payroll tax, SGC and Workcover) which arise when a business is an employer.
 This paper provides an overview as to when those taxes may be payable irrespective of whether or not the person is a 'contractor' or 'an employee' and the consequences when the employer gets it wrong.
 The topics include:

 - when will contractor payments be deemed to be subject to payroll tax?

 - what other payments are included in the definition of wages and subject to Payroll Tax?

 - how the grouping provisions apply when dealing with groups of companies

 - Superannuation Guarantee obligations

 - when will Superannuation Guarantee contributions be payable in relation to contractor payments?

 - remuneration and GST.

-Grantley Stevens is the Partner responsible for Nexia Edwards Marshall's Business Consulting and Taxation divisions.
-He consults to many medium to large businesses involved in agriculture, engineering, property, retail and hospitality.
-He specialises in income tax, FBT, CGT, GST and management consulting and is also a director Greyhounds Racing SA and on the finance committee of the Port Adelaide Football Club.
-Current at 30 August 2016
+Grantley Stevens, CTA, is the Partner responsible for Nexia Edwards Marshall's Business Consulting and Taxation divisions.
+He consults to many medium-to-large businesses involved in agriculture, engineering, property, retail and hospitality.
+He specialises in income tax, FBT, CGT, GST and management consulting, and is also a director of Greyhounds Racing SA and is on the Finance Committee of the Port Adelaide Football Club.